openhab/openhab-addons/bundles/org.openhab.binding.enphase/README.md

 Not all Envoy gateways support all channels and things.
 Therefore some data on inverters and the relay may not be available.
-The binding auto detects which data is available and will report this in log on initialization of the gateway bridge.
+The binding auto detects which data is available and will report this in the log on initialization of the gateway bridge.

 ## Discovery

-The binding can discovery both the Envoy gatewaye's and the micro inverters.
+The binding can discover Envoy gateways, micro inverters and relays.

 ## Thing Configuration